-Big Idea: Restorative and Resilient Landscapes September to October 2022
+Big Idea: Restorative and Resilient Landscapes

 In Fall 2022, the early presentation of this Big Idea focused on landscapes as an opportunity for climate action, strengthening Indigenous ways of knowing and enhancing ecological resilience.
 It also included high-level details about potential priority strategies, such as: building ecological corridors, introducing more Indigenous plants, working with natural topography for rainwater management and using the campus land as a living laboratory.